 About me

 Hi!
-My name is Dai Nakai, and I am a first-year Ph.D. student at the Measurement System Laboratory, Kyoto Institute of Technology.
+My name is Dai Nakai, and I am a second-year Ph.D. student at the Measurement System Laboratory, Kyoto Institute of Technology.
 My research focuses on high-speed 3D imaging using inline holography for studying dispersed flows, particle fields, and micrometer-scale objects.
 Currently, I am working to contribute to the fields of atmospheric science and fluid dynamics.

 日本語の情報は Tips&Posts か researchmap をご覧ください→→